 with other course assignments in the students final grade for

-returned promptly to the ABLE office in addition to sharing
+completed promptly in addition to sharing

 feedback with student interns.